MoatShrimp/Khronos/README.md

 ## Usage
 ### Press
 - F12 to skip forward in time till the the next event completes.
-- F11 to increase game speed
+- F11 to increase game speed, max speed is dependent on the in game fps with 300% speed being the maximum for 60fps and 600% for 120fps
-- F9 to decrease game speed
+- F9 to decrease game speed, min speed is 0% by which time comes to a halt
 - F8 to reset game speed to normal